dejanu/az104/README.md

   - Billing reader: read access only to billing data
   - Tag Contributor: manage entity tags without providing access to the entities themselves

 ---

+* Tags are metadata elements that can be applied to Azure resources (can be used for tracking VMs and associating each resource to a department for billing and reporting purposes)
+* Administrative units are containers used for delegating administrative roles to manage a specific portion of Azure AD
+* Management groups are containers that can be used to manage access, policy, and compliance across multiple Azure subscriptions.
+* Azure Storage accounts contain Azure Storage data objects, including blobs, file shares, queues, tables, and disks

 ---